 Bisphenol A (BPA) is a man-made chemical and is widely used in plastic products and epoxy resins.
 BPA is a recognised hormone disrupting chemical and there is evidence linking even low level exposure to BPA with adverse effects on the development of breast tissue.

-The European Commission banned the use of BPA in baby bottles in March 2011 because of concerns of its potential effects on the developing mammary gland.
-It continues to be used, however, in a wide range of other food and drink contact materials, as well as in medical devices and till receipt paper.
+The European Commission banned the use of BPA in baby bottles in March 2011 because of concerns of its potential effects on the developing mammary gland, and has also banned BPA from use till receipts from 2020.
+However, it continues to be used in a wide range of other food and drink contact materials.

-Breast Cancer UK is calling for BPA to be prohibited from use in all food and drinks packaging and in till receipt paper.
+Breast Cancer UK is calling for BPA to be prohibited from use in all food and drinks packaging.
 We also advocate that it should be prohibited in any products intended for children under three years old and should be replaced with safer alternatives.

 Breast Cancer UK Position paper

 - Response to the proposal to identify BPA as a substance of very high concern owing to its classification as an endocrine disrupting chemical (24.4.2017)

 - Response to the proposal to identify BPA as a substance of very high concern owing to its classification in the hazard class reproductive toxicity category 1B (22.10.2016)